The Evening Sky in May

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-Orange Arcturus is the brightest star in the northern sky, rising in the NE at dusk.
-It often twinkles red and green when low.
-It is 37 light years* away and about 120 times brighter than the sun.
+Orange Arcturus is the brightest star in the northern sky, rising in the northeast at dusk.
+It often twinkles red and green when low in the sky.
+It is 37 light-years* away and about 120 times brighter than the sun.

 Notes by Alan Gilmore,